Édgar Rentería: Personal life

-Rentería has two brothers, Edinson and Evert, who played minor league baseball.
-In 1998, Edgar and his brother Edinson created Team Rentería to help Colombian baseball by giving professional instruction to Colombian professional baseball players and holding youth clinics for amateurs.
+Rentería has two brothers, Evert and Édinson Rentería, who played minor league baseball.
+In 1998, Rentería and his brother Edinson created Team Rentería to help Colombian baseball by giving professional instruction to Colombian professional baseball players and holding youth clinics for amateurs.
 In 1999, Team Rentería founded the Colombian Professional Baseball League.
 The league is still in existence today, although the 2010–11 season was cancelled due to harsh weather.
 In 1997, Colombian president Ernesto Samper presented Rentería with Colombia's highest honor, the "San Carlos Cross of the Order of the Great Knight".

+In 2010, it was announced that the baseball stadium replacing the former Estadio Tomás Arrieta in his hometown of Barranquilla would be renamed in Rentería's honor.
+The Estadio Édgar Rentería opened in 2018, and currently houses the Caimanes de Barranquilla of the Colombian Professional Baseball League.